 - If it hasn’t sold after 3 months of being in the store, then you will need to take it out for a bit.
 You can then try it again in a couple of months.

 - January: All christmas products need to be removed by the end of the second week of January.

 - February: Valentine’s day is the 14th.

 - March: Start of Autumn and based on the weather this year, the start of Winter in the Highlands.
 Winter products are welcome from the start of March.
 Not before. (ie typically anything knitted you wear).
 Easter themed products also welcome from the start of March.

 - April: Easter / Good Friday is the 14th April 2017.
 Anzac Day is 25th of April.

 - May: Sunday May 14th is Mothers Day.

-- September: Summer products welcome from the start of June.
+- September: Summer products are welcome from the start of September.
 Sunday September 3rd is Fathers Day.